Karting in New York State

 No matter where you live in New York State, you're close to an excellent racing facility.
 Check out one near you!

 We do not use the terms "go-kart" or "yard kart" (or go-cart and yard cart) here because within the sport of kart racing, "go-kart" or "yard kart" implies a vehicle that is not specifically made for racing.
-A true racing kart is built for one purpose: going as fast as possible on a purpose-built race track.
+A true racing kart (note the spelling with the letter "k") is built for one reason: going flat-out fast on a purpose-built race track.

 Information about microds and quarter midgets